adopted-ember-addons/ember-notify/README.md

 });
 ```

-...and you can hide messages programatically:
+...and you can hide messages programmatically:

 ```js
 message.set('visible', false);